ooni/jafar/README.md

 instead you use the `-main-command` flag, you can specify a command to run inside the censored environment.
 Use the `-main-user <username>` flag to select the user to use for running such command.
 By default, we use the `nobody` user for this purpose.
+We implement this feature using `sudo`, therefore you need to make sure that `sudo` is installed.

 ### iptables